muryelgp/muryelgp.github.io/_pages/about.md

 </script>

-I am a Postdoctoral Member in the School of Natural Sciences at the <a href="https://www.ias.edu" target="_blank">Institute for Advanced Study</a> in Princeton.
+I am a Postdoctoral Fellow and a Member of the School of Natural Sciences at the <a href="https://www.ias.edu" target="_blank">Institute for Advanced Study</a> in Princeton.

 I am broadly interested in black hole accretion, formation, and demographics, particularly in questions that can be explored through time-domain astronomy.
 Tidal disruption events have been the primary focus of my research.